huawei-noah/Efficient-Computing/Data-Efficient Model Compression/DFND/readme.md

 ```shell
 python DFND-train.py
 ```
-Then, you can use the DAFL to train a student network without training data on the MNIST dataset.
+Then, you can use the DAFL to train a student network without training data.

 To run DAFL on the CIFAR-10 dataset
 ```shell